Snapshot export

 used to convert exported FQL document data to JSON. -

-used to store export files.Double-check your bucket name before submitting a request.
+URI for the S3 bucket and path used to store export files.Double-check your S3 destination before submitting a request.
 Once requested, you can’t cancel an export.
 Fauna can’t delete exported data in an S3 bucket.

 Exports from databases in Fauna’s Europe (